All motifs

 Ocean

-The sea as expanse, depth, and current: a body of water that the song treats as the measure of distance, the limit of what can be crossed, or the element in which the speaker is suspended, tossed, or lost.
-Across the catalogue ocean imagery activates in several registers: the depth of indelible promises (the absolute, the unforgettable), the salt of tears, the separating distance between two figures unable to reach each other, the shore where waves arrive (or fail to), and the surface where ships sink and lovers stare out from rocks.
-The image is most often paired with the body's relationship to it (jumping in, being swept out, drowning, swimming, watching from land) and the song's argument often turns on whether the ocean is crossed, entered, or held at a distance.
+The ocean is one of Taylor Swift's recurring images: the sea as expanse, depth and current, the body of water a song uses to measure distance, mark the limit of what can be crossed, or hold the speaker as she is suspended, tossed or lost in it.
+Ocean imagery does several jobs across the catalogue: the depth of a promise meant to be unforgettable, the salt of tears, the distance that keeps two people from reaching each other, the shore where waves arrive or fail to, and the surface where ships sink and lovers stare out from the rocks.
+It almost always comes paired with the body's relation to it - jumping in, being swept out, drowning, swimming, watching from land - and the song often turns on whether the ocean is crossed, entered, or kept at arm's length.

-The ocean carries the doubled charge of vastness and depth - of what cannot be measured, contained, or fully crossed.
-As distance it separates lovers, parents and children, the speaker and the past; as depth it serves as the figure for absolute commitment (oceans-deep promises) or the absolute end (the things that go out to sea and are lost).
-The salt makes it the natural image of tears, the wave-and-shore figure makes it the natural image of meeting and parting, and the surface makes it the natural image of what gets tossed, sunk, or floated.
+The ocean means two things at once: vastness and depth, what cannot be measured, contained or fully crossed.
+As distance it separates lovers, parents and children, the speaker and her past.
+As depth it stands for total commitment (a promise oceans deep) or the final end (the things that go out to sea and are lost).
+The salt makes it the natural image for tears, the wave meeting the shore makes it the image for meeting and parting, and the surface makes it the image for whatever gets tossed, sunk, or kept afloat.

 Peter